MarcosLaffitte/EEquAAM/README.md

 </div>
 <br/>

 > Center for Scalable Data Analytics and Artificial Intelligence, Germany.
-See <a href="https://scads.ai/">ScaDS.AI</a>
+See <a href="https://scads.ai/">ScaDS.AI</a><br/>
+> Bioinformatics Group, Department of Computer Science, Leipzig University, Germany.
+See <a href="https://www.bioinf.uni-leipzig.de/home.html">Bioinf</a><br/>
+> Interdisciplinary Center for Bioinformatics, Leipzig University, Germany.
+See <a href="https://www.izbi.uni-leipzig.de/">IZBI</a><br/>

 ## Developed by